ITfoxtec/FoxIDs/docs/samples.md

 Create a sample seed tool OAuth 2.0 client in the [FoxIDs Control Client](control.md#foxids-control-client):

-1. Select the `master` track and create a OAuth 2.0 down-party, click `OAuth 2.0 - Client Credentials Grant`.
+1. Select the `master` track and create a OAuth 2.0 application registration, click `OAuth 2.0 - Client Credentials Grant`.
 2. Set the client id to `sample_seed`.
 3. Remember the client secret.
 4. In the resource and scopes section.
 Grant the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant`.